 Creating a harmonious relationship between the resort, the community and Nature.
 Maintaining environmental sustainability, and helping to improve/promote welfare, quality of life for the community, which includes education and health.
 And, every possible single aspect that minimises our impact on the environment

 Support local business

-Helping to grow and improve small businesses, entrepreneurs and other local economies, channeling funds and ongoing coaching..
+Helping to grow and improve small businesses, entrepreneurs and other local economies, channelling funds and ongoing coaching.
 Promoting aspects of equity, independence, professionalism and ethics, and therefore helping to increase employment through professional management.